 I’m bringing the kugel to a break-the-fast meal after Yom Kippur.
 That meal is traditionally centered on dairy and fish.
 This kale, spinach, and mushroom kugel will fit in well.
 Loaded with vegetables, it’s a nice counterpoint to bagels, sweet kugels and rugelach.

 I’ll make the kugel this afternoon, refrigerate it until after the holiday ends tomorrow evening and warm it up before serving.
 My husband reports that he re-heated a piece for lunch in the microwave yesterday (from a prior batch) and thought it was excellent.

 I’m a relatively recent convert to kale.
 When I first met this green, I threw it in a pan with a bit of oil and cooked the living daylights out of it, adding vegetable broth if it got too dry.
-The only word for that attempt is not to be used in polite company.
-I retreated from kale, vowing that I’d go back to green beans, broccoli, spinach and other much easier-to-love, chlorophyll-filled vegetables.
+The only word for that attempt is not polite.
+I retreated from kale, then vowed that I’d stick to green beans, broccoli, spinach and other much easier-to-love, chlorophyll-filled vegetables.

-Then my darling and very determined daughter decided that I needed a lesson in how to enjoy kale.
+Next thing I knew, my darling and very determined daughter decided that I should learn how to enjoy kale.
 (Bah, humbug I thought.
 But she was spending time with me, so I humored her.)
 She taught me how to get rid of the bitterness in raw kale by massaging it with lemon, cutting off the thick stem and slicing it into tiny shreds.
 I had to admit that the salad was pretty good.